 We may experience delays in clinical testing of our product candidates.
 We do not know whether planned clinical trials will begin on time, will need to be redesigned or will be completed on schedule, if at all, especially in light of the effects of the COVID-19 pandemic, including the effects of recent variants.
-From time to time, based on our experience with a clinical trial, we may amend the clinical trial protocol to address any issues that we observe as the trial is progressing, including in response to COVID-19 related factors or other factors impacting safety and the data collected, or we may be required to make certain changes in response to issues raised by the FDA.
-IRB. other regulatory authorities, investigators or clinical sites.
+From time to time, based on our experience with a clinical trial, we may amend the clinical trial protocol to address any issues that we observe as the trial is progressing, including in response to COVID-19 related factors or other factors impacting safety and the data collected, or we may be required to make certain changes in response to issues raised by the FDA, IRB, other regulatory authorities, investigators or clinical sites.
 Protocol amendments are subject to IRB and regulatory approval before we implement material changes, can result in additional costs, require additional data or participants, and may negatively impact the timelines for the trial.
 For example, in December 2021, we amended the protocol for our Phase III clinical trial to only allow SBRT patients during the induction phase of the study, as we observed a higher drop-out rate for patients on IMRT.
-As part of this change, we initiated a review of the statistical considerations for the study and in June 2022, submitted a Modified SAP to the FDA.
-We submitted a protocol amendment to the FDA in the second half of 2022 to reflect the changes in the Modified SAP.
+As part of this change, we initiated a review of the statistical considerations for the study and in June 2022, submitted a Modified SAP to FDA.
+We submitted a protocol amendment to FDA in the second half of 2022 to reflect the changes in the Modified SAP.
 Under the modified Phase III clinical trial protocol and the Modified SAP, we plan to (i) analyze only patients receiving SBRT, consistent with the protocol change made in December 2021, (ii) include a second interim analysis, (iii) change the total number of SBRT patients randomized in the study to 114 (a reduction from the original 200 patients), with a total of 86 deaths from SBRT patients, including all deaths from SBRT patients enrolled in the study before the submission of the Modified SAP, and (iv) repower the study from 90% to 80%, which is commonly used in clinical trials.
-In August 2023, we received comments from the FDA on the Modified SAP, which we responded to in September 2023 .
-Based on the FDA's feedback, we plan to submit the revised SAP and a protocol amendment to reflect the changes in the statistical analysis for the study.
-Such amendment and Modified SAP are subject to IRB and regulatory review that may result in additional costs and may negatively impact the timelines for the trial.
-We cannot provide assurance that the FDA will not raise any objections or disagree with our protocol amendments, including our proposed SAP or how we interpret the data.
+To date, we have not received any comments or objections from the FDA on the Modified SAP, which we submitted to the FDA in June 2022.
+We cannot provide assurance that the FDA will not raise any objections or disagree with our Modified SAP or the protocol amendments.
 We can provide no assurance on the timing of any of our interim analyses or when we will complete our Phase III study, if at all, or the outcome of the study.
 Disclosure of findings from our interim analyses before the completion of the trial may also impact the enrollment or retention of patients in our ongoing clinical trial.
 The changes in our study protocol may limit the clinical trial sites that can participate in our study, impact enrollment, and delay regulatory approval.
-We may be required to expand the size of our study, increase the power level, or make other changes that can delay our clinical timelines and delay regulatory approval.
+If the FDA objects to our protocol amendments or Modified SAP, we may be required to expand the size of our study, increase the power level, or make other changes that can delay our clinical timelines and delay regulatory approval.
 Further, to the extent protocol amendments impact the data needed to support our proposed indication, the indication that is ultimately approved by the FDA or other regulatory authorities may be narrower than the indication initially sought.
 The FDA and other regulatory authorities may also impose other restrictions in our proposed labeling, which could have a material adverse effect on the prospects of our product candidates, if approved, and our business.